sherpal/LaminarSAPUI5Bindings/README.md

 ## Illustrated Messages

-[Illustrated Messages](https://sap.github.io/ui5-webcomponents/playground/components/IllustratedMessage/) work the same was as icons (see above).
+[Illustrated Messages](https://sap.github.io/ui5-webcomponents/playground/components/IllustratedMessage/) work the same way as icons (see above).

 All possible choices are available in the `IllustratedMessageType` object.
 Illustrated messages within the `tnt` subdirectory are available in the `tnt` object thereof.